 Function

-The lymphatic system's primary function is to balance the volume of interstitial fluid and convey it and excess protein molecules into the venous circulation.[14]
+The lymphatic system's primary function is to balance the volume of interstitial fluid and to convey it, along with excess protein molecules, into the venous circulation.[14]
 The lymphatic system is also important in immune surveillance, defending the body against foreign particles and microorganisms.
 It does so by conveying antigens and leukocytes to lymph nodes, where antigen-primed and targeted lymphocytes and other immune cells are conveyed into the lymphatic vessels and blood vessels.[14]
-In addition, the system has a role in the absorption of fat-soluble vitamins and fatty substances in the gut via the gastrointestinal tract's lacteals within the villi and the transport of this material into the venous circulation.[15]
+In addition, the system plays a role in the absorption of fat-soluble vitamins and fatty substances in the gut via the gastrointestinal tract's lacteals within the villi, and in the transport of this material into the venous circulation.[15]
+Newly recognized lymphatic vessels are visible in the meninges relating to cerebrospinal fluid (CSF) outflow from the central nervous system.[2][3]
+Finally, lymphatics may play a role in the clearance of ocular fluid via the lymphatic-like Schlemm canals.[4][5]

 Clinical Significance

 Leaks of lymphatic fluid occur when the lymphatic vessels are damaged.
 In the abdomen, lymphatic vessel damage may occur during surgery, especially during retroperitoneal procedures such as repairing an abdominal aortic aneurysm.
 These leaks tend to be mild, and the vessels in the peritoneum and mesentery eventually absorb the lymphatic fluid or chyle.
 However, when the thoracic duct is injured in the chest, the chyle leak can be extensive.
-In most cases, conservative care with a no-fat diet (medium chain triglycerides) or total parenteral nutrition is unsuccessful.
+In most cases, conservative care with a no-fat diet (medium-chain triglycerides) or total parenteral nutrition is ineffective.
 In most cases, if the injury to the thoracic duct was surgical, a surgical procedure is required to tie off the duct.
-If the thoracic duct is injured in the cervical region, then inserting a drainage tube and adopting a low-fat diet will help seal the leak.
+If the thoracic duct is injured in the cervical region, inserting a drainage tube and adopting a low-fat diet can help seal the leak.
 However, thoracic duct injury in the chest cavity usually requires drainage and surgery.
 It is rare for the thoracic segment of the thoracic duct to seal on its own.[16][17][18]
+In terms of accumulation of chyle in the thorax (ie, chylothorax), if a patient has an injury to the thoracic duct below the T5 vertebral level, then fluid collects in only the right pleural cavity.
+If the injury is to the thoracic duct in the thorax above the T5 vertebral level, then fluid appears in both pleural cavities.

 Other Issues

 Secondary lymphedema is an acquired disorder involving lymphatic system dysfunction that may result from many causes, including cancer, infection, trauma, or surgery.
 The treatment of secondary lymphedema depends on the cause.
 Oncological and other surgeries may result in secondary lymphedema due to the removal or biopsy of lymph nodes or lymphatic vessels.
 Non-surgical lymphedema may result from malignancies, obstruction within the lymphatic system, infection, or deep vein thrombosis.
-In most cases of obstructive secondary lymphedema, the drainage will resume if the inciting cause is removed, although some individuals may need to wear compressive stockings permanently.
+In most cases of obstructive secondary lymphedema, the drainage resumes if the inciting cause is removed, although some individuals may need to wear compressive stockings permanently.
 Also, physical therapy may help alleviate lymphedema when the extremities are involved.
 There is no absolute cure for lymphedema, but diagnosis and careful management can help to minimize complications.[22]

 Lymphomas are cancers that arise from the cells of the lymphatic system.
 There are numerous types of lymphoma, but they are grouped into Hodgkin lymphoma and non-Hodgkin lymphoma.[23]
 Lymphomas usually arise from the malignant transformation of specific lymphocytes in the lymphatic vessels or lymph nodes in the gastrointestinal tract, neck, axilla, or groin.
 Symptoms of lymphoma may include night sweats, fever, fatigue, itching, and weight loss.
+Cancers originating outside of the lymphatic system often spread via the lymphatic vessels and may involve regional lymph nodes serving the impacted organs or tissues.

 Enhancing Healthcare Team Outcomes